If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Men (since it is primarily advertised for the male population), and those who like to keep their skincare routine short.

-I am surprised at the ingredient list of the toner.
+At first glance, I was surprised at the ingredient list of this toner.
 It has every ingredient an entire good skincare ‘routine’ should have.
+Key ingredients: are aloe vera, glycolic acid, lactic acid, green tea, grape, chamomile, and tea tree.

-To begin with, a combination of strong (glycolic acid) and mild (lactic acid) chemical exfoliators to remove the dead top layer of the skin to make the pores look smaller and increase the overall radiance of the skin.
+To begin with, the combination of strong (glycolic acid) and mild (lactic acid) chemical exfoliators are known to remove the dead top layer of the skin to make the pores look smaller while increasing the overall radiance of the skin.
+As said previously, glycolic acid enhances skin texture and decreases pigmentation by stimulating skin cell renewal.
+(7) It encourages the formation of collagen while reducing signs of aging.
+It is also very effective against acne due to its antibacterial properties.

 - Exfoliating ingredients to keep the skin rejuvenated and fresh